-Last month a fire at the restaurant’s Foster Street location broke out causing major structural damage to the building.
-An event which has seen the business unable to move back into its usual site while building restoration and repairs take place.
+In September 2019, a fire at the restaurant’s Foster Street location broke out causing major structural damage to the building.
+The business was unable to move back into its usual site while building restoration and repairs take place.

 “The restaurant may have been destroyed but the business has been able to survive because of the diligence of our team, empowered by the technology we use” said NOMAD General Manager, Daniel Fortescue.

-The opening of the new space – now a reality less than 50 days since the tragic fire.
+The opening of the new space was a reality less than 50 days after the tragic fire.
 “As I stood outside the restaurant watching the smoke billow out of the windows one of my first thoughts, after making sure everyone was safe, was about how we would get things back up and running,” said Daniel.

 A concern that was short-lived because of the restaurant’s technology choices.